It’s true! Multi-day events or series are possible through Find My Zen.

 By checking that your event is a series, we’ll automatically add some info to your event listing page to make it clear to students that they are signing up for the whole enchilada.

 2) Provide an Interesting & Thorough Description.
-Make sure to clearly articulate what will be covered in the event series.
-You don’t need to describe each date in detail, but because Zenners will be committing more time and money to a series, it’s important to let them know exactly what they’ll get after the series is over.
+Make sure to articulate what will be covered in the event series.
+You don’t need to describe each date in detail, but because Zenners will be committing more time and money to a series, it’s essential to let them know precisely what they’ll get after the series is over.
 One way you may do this is to give each date breakdown (as explained in #1 above) a title to show what will be covered.

 3) Price Event in Total.
 When you list the price of your event in your submission, make sure to list the amount of the entire series… not individual dates.

-How does the process for a teacher differ from teaching a one-time Find My Zen event?
+How does the process for a facilitator differ from teaching a one-time Find My Zen event?

 There are a few ways that event series operates that differ from one-time events:

 Payment.
-We will issue you payment in full (i.e., for the entire series) within our normal payout window of the first date of the series.
+We will issue yo in full (i.e., for the entire series) within our standard payout window of the first date of the series.

 How do refunds work for series?